AyhamJar/application-brand-crafter-with-AWS-PartyRock/README.md

 # Theme Lab with AWS PartyRock

 ## Overview
-App Theme Lab is a tool that helps you generate names, slogans, and color schemes for your application based on your application description.
-It simplifies the process of creating a unique identity for your app.
+Theme Lab is an AWS PartyRock App I designed that helps you generate names, slogans, and color schemes for your application based on your application description.
+It simplifies the process of creating a unique identity for your application.

 ## Features
 - **Name Generation:** Get creative and unique names for your application.